 3. Tiered Commission

-A tiered commission sales compensation plan is for companies that are seeking a great way to motivate sales reps while simultaneously rewarding top-performers.
-Therefore, in this sales compensation plan, once sales reps have closed or won a specific amount of deals, the sales reps commission rate increases.
+A tiered commission sales compensation plan is for companies seeking a great way to motivate sales reps while rewarding top performers.
+Therefore, in this sales compensation plan, once sales reps have closed or won a specific amount of deals, the sales rep’s commission rate increases.
 For example, sales reps could earn a 4% commission on all of their sales up to $10,000.
 However, once they pass this – they can earn an extra 6% commission on all other sales during this period.

 4. Base Salary & Commission

-However, this sales compensation plan’s base salary isn’t a sustainable income for most sales reps, therefore meaning that they still heavily rely on commission, spurring their motivation.
-On the other hand, the base salary acts as something to fall back on if there’s a change in the market and sales slows down.
+However, this sales compensation plan’s base salary isn’t a sustainable income for most sales reps.
+Therefore, they still heavily rely on commission, spurring their motivation.
+On the other hand, the base salary acts as something to fall back on if there’s a change in the market and sales slow down.

 5. Revenue Commission

-Regardless of whether you choose to opt for a commission-only or base salary with commission – you’re going to need to set your commission rates.
+Whether you opt for a commission-only or base salary with commission, you must set your commission rates.
 For this reason, the revenue commission model is a popular choice for companies who are looking to sell products with set price points.
 Furthermore, companies use this method to grow their market share or even enter new territories because they’re not as focused on profit as they are on larger business goals.
 So, for an example of commission revenue, if your sales rep sells a $1,000 product or service, they could get a 10% commission.

 6. Gross Margin Commission Model

-Now, a variation of the commission revenue model is the Gross Margin commission model.
+The Gross Margin commission model is a variation of the commission revenue model.
 It’s very similar to the model mentioned above.
 However, it considers the expenses related to the products you sell.
 Rather than earn a percentage of the revenue, sales reps can earn a portion of the profit.

-Furthermore, this is a favourable model because it ensures every sale maintains the company’s bottom line by stopping sales reps who prefer to offer discounts to close a quick deal.
+Furthermore, this is a favorable model because it ensures every sale maintains the company’s bottom line by stopping sales reps who prefer to offer discounts to close a quick deal.

 7. Commission Draw

-A commission draw model contains elements of the commission-only and the base salary pay plus commission structures.
+A commission draw model contains commission-only elements, base salary pay, and commission structures.
 So, how does it work?
-All sales reps received a set guaranteed salary every month – regardless of how much they sell.
+All sales reps receive a set guaranteed monthly salary – regardless of how much they sell.

 However, suppose they earn less in commissions than the draw amount.
 In that case, they’ll keep their commission and the difference between the draw amount and the commission.
 Furthermore, these draw payments are in advance and must be repaid by the sales rep.

-Still, considering that it takes some time for sales reps to be fully productive, in the meantime, this allowance gives them some assurance.
+Still, considering that it takes some time for sales reps to be fully productive, this allowance gives them some assurance.

-Overall, this commission model is complex for everyone involved, especially when tracking and predicting earnings.
-Furthermore, if your sales reps have several bad sales periods – well, they’re now in debt to you.
+This commission model is complex for everyone involved, especially when tracking and predicting earnings.
+Furthermore, if your sales reps have several bad sales periods, they’re now in debt to you.

 How to design and set an effective Sales Compensation Plan

-When designing and establishing compensation plans, most organisations look at either fixed salary, commission, or combination plans.
+When designing and establishing compensation plans, most organizations look at either fixed salary, commission, or combination plans.
 That seems easy enough (or does it?)
-But how do you determine what compensation plan would truly inspire your sales team?
+But how do you determine what compensation plan would inspire your sales team?

 Sometimes it helps to differentiate between existing accounts and new accounts.
 However, it’s important to compare the value of each sale dollar produced from existing accounts to new accounts.
 You could also look at the effort needed to maintain existing customers versus acquiring new customers.
 Do your existing accounts essentially take care of themselves, or are they high maintenance?